specklesystems/speckle-docs/dev/server-manualsetup.md

   postgres-data:
   redis-data:
   minio-data:
 ```

-#### Step 3: Edit the fields marked with `TODO`
+### Step 3: Edit the fields marked with `TODO`

-Make sure to edit the file and change
+Make sure to edit the file and change:

 - `CANONICAL_URL` to the url used to access this speckle server.
 This can be `http://[PUBLIC_IP]` or `http://[DOMAIN_NAME]`
 - For added security, change the `SESSION_SECRET` to a unique secret value for this deployment.

 The server also supports some other environment variables.
 You can see them in our [.env-example file from the git repo](https://github.com/specklesystems/speckle-server/blob/main/packages/server/.env-example).

-#### Step 4: Optionally add easy TLS certificate
+### Step 4: Optionally add easy TLS certificate

-* set up a dns record, that point to the public ip of your VM
+- set up a dns record, that point to the public ip of your VM
-* add a new entry into the services into the previously defined docker-compose.yml
+- add a new entry into the services into the previously defined docker-compose.yml

   ```yaml
   services:
     reverse-proxy: